Target species

 Special precautions for use in animals

-Midazolam produces muscle relaxation; when used as a sole agent horses may be slightly sedated, but also restless or even agitated when they become ataxic/unstable.
+The veterinary medicinal product is not intended for sole use; midazolam produces muscle relaxation and when used as a sole agent horses may be slightly sedated, but also restless or even agitated when they become ataxic/unstable.

-Prolonged recovery time (prolonged recumbence and time to extubation) may be associated with use of the product.
+Prolonged recovery time (prolonged recumbence and time to extubation) may be associated with use of the veterinary medicinal product.

 The safety of repeated bolus dosing (at 0.06 mg/kg) at intervals of less than 4 days has not been established.
 Based on the pharmacokinetics of the active substance, care should be taken when administering repeated doses of midazolam within a 24 hour period to horses, particularly neonatal foals (i.e. foals less than 3 weeks old), obese horses and horses with hepatic impairment or conditions associated with reduced organ perfusion, due to the possibility of drug accumulation.

-Care should be taken when administering the product to hypoalbuminaemic horses since these animals may have higher sensitivity to a given dose.
+Care should be taken when administering the veterinary medicinal product to hypoalbuminaemic horses since these animals may have higher sensitivity to a given dose.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals